-PAM: Oh, yeah, because it was grade 4—that was the teacher.
-And I remember even talking to other teachers about like, there was just something about that age, “now we mean business” kind of deal.
+PAM: Oh, yeah, because it was grade 4.
+That was the teacher.
+And I remember even talking to other teachers about it.
+There was just something about that age, “Now we mean business,” kind of deal.
 He was there for three or four weeks.
 And then it was like, we have to find a different place.
-And I hadn’t found homeschooling yet, so we found another school, but yeah, just seeing this child and you see them in action.
+And I hadn’t found homeschooling yet, so we found another school.
+But yeah, just seeing this child, you know them and you see them in action.
 And you see that spark and you see that joy and you have so much fun with them.
-That isn’t the person they can see.
-They don’t see them in the classroom.
+Yet that isn’t the person they can see in the classroom.

 PAM: Yeah, exactly.
 I love that.

-And, hearing about your daughter who thrived in that, it has to do really with the personalities and how they learn and how they like to engage in things and does it match with the environment itself, versus one size fits all.
+And, hearing about your daughter who thrived in that, it has to do really with the personalities and how they learn and how they like to engage in things and, does it mesh with the environment itself, versus one size fits all?

 JESSICA: Exactly, one size fits all.
 And she went from this sort of arts-based school into the bigger school where that wasn’t the case.
 And she floundered a lot.
 There were a lot of issues there, big, big issues.
 And I had no idea that I could just say, “Get out of there.”
 I had no idea.
 And then when we did find it, she was in her last year and I said, “Do you want to quit?”

-She’s like, “I’ve come this far only one year left.
+She’s like, “I’ve come this far.
+I have one year left.
 I’ll just do it.”
 And I’m like, “Well, just know from me, I don’t require anything.
-You’re there choosing to be there.
-Do the work if you want, it’s up to you.
+You’re there, choosing to be there.
+Do the work if you want.
+It’s up to you.
 You’ve got to find some happiness somewhere.”

-You were giving him that option because you know, certainly at that age and that age is young, but for them to know, that is a huge piece to know all of a sudden that they have control, even your daughter, knowing that she was choosing to put herself through that last year to get it done, because she knew what she wanted to finish since she’d gotten so far.
+You were giving him that option, because certainly at that age and that age is young, but for them to know, that is a huge piece to know all of a sudden that they have control.
+Even your daughter, knowing that she was choosing to put herself through that last year to get it done, because she knew she wanted to finish since she’d gotten so far.
 I’m sure even that made a big difference to her.

 JESSICA: I didn’t want with him to feel force.
 I didn’t want to say, “We’re homeschooling.”
 I didn’t want it to be a punishment.

-JESSICA: Oh no. ‘You have to stay home because you can’t manage that.’
+JESSICA: “Now you have to stay home because you can’t manage that.”
 And I didn’t want it to be that way because that’s not a good way to start.

 PAM: Exactly.
 Well, that was it.
-I still remember the evening, the evening in March, when I went around and told the kids.
+I still remember the evening in March, when I went around and told the kids.
 I told each of the kids separately, so that they could really feel that it was their choice.
-Not like getting caught up in someone else’s excitement or whatever, but going around, “Hey, I found out recently that you don’t have to go to school, you can stay home and we can learn here.
+Not like getting caught up in someone else’s excitement or whatever, but going around, “Hey, I found out recently that you don’t have to go to school.
+You can stay home and we can learn here.
 Would you like to do that?
 Does that sound interesting to you?”
-So, getting that level of choice of understanding, of enthusiasm, that was really a big part of starting.
+So, getting that level of choice, of understanding, of enthusiasm, that was really a big part of starting.

-JESSICA: And each one I’d say had different questions, each child so differently, so, wow.
+JESSICA: And each one I’d say had different questions.
+It would affect each child so differently, so, wow.
 That’s great.

 PAM: Yeah, and I remember being surprised at how differently they reacted to it.
 They were all very enthusiastic, but over the next three days, a couple of them just dove right in, no problem.
-And then my daughter just like, “Wow, I can’t believe I don’t have to go back.”
+And then my daughter just like, “Wow!
+I can’t believe I don’t have to go to school!”
 It was just fascinating to see how they absorbed it.

-JESSICA: Once Ronan was let go, if he did not have the dining room table anymore and he could just go, he’s gone.
+JESSICA: Once Ronan was let go, once he did not have the dining room table anymore and he could just go, he’s gone.
 He hasn’t come back yet.
 He’s still gone.

-PAM: Well, I mean, and that’s it, that’s the other piece I remember too.
+PAM: Well, I mean, and that’s it.
+That’s the other piece I remember, too.
 You’ve started to find yourself saying, let’s just get a little bit done here and then you can go and then, wow.
 That feels weird to say.
-And then you start noticing that, ‘Oh, you know what, I’m keeping them away from what they love and how much they’re learning from that.’
+And then you start noticing that, oh, I know what I’m keeping them away from what they love and how much they’re learning from that.
 And it was really, really helpful in my deschooling process to see that.

 JESSICA: We’re going through it too.
-I mean, this is only for me too.
-And I’m like, ‘Am I ruining him?
-Is Lennon going to go to school?’
+I mean, this is all new for me, too.
+And I’m like, “Am I ruining him?
+Is Lennon going to go to school?”
 And that was a big question too.
 When Lennon, starts turning four, and then he starts turning five and people are like, “Well, is he going to go to school?”
 It’s up to him, but his cousins go to school that are his age and they make it sound like an amazing place.
 And it is fun at that age.
 Super fun.
-Well, all I have to say is, “Well, you do have to get dressed every day.”
+But all I have to say is, “Well, you do have to get dressed every day.”
 He’s like, “I’m out.
-Not for me.” (laughing)
+Not for me.”